rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 * Query available benchmarks
 * Run benchmarks matching specific tags.
-   These benchmarks can be run locally or in cloud instances.
+  * These benchmarks can be run locally or in cloud instances.
-* Manually spin up cloud resources, enabling multiple bench runs to reuse the same instances.
+* Manually spin up cloud resources
-   This is super useful since not all cloud resources of the same type have equivalent performance.
+  * This allows instances to be reused across runs, reducing noise.
 * Process benchmark results into nicely formatted tables
-* Set the last run as a baseline, all future runs will compare against that baseline.
+* Set the last run as a baseline, all future runs will automatically compare against that baseline.

 Example benchmark results from windsock, comparing against a baseline for some cassandra benchmarks:
 ![Windsock table output](windsock.png)

 I use windsock often at work and can recommend giving it a go if you need integration level benchmarks.
-Windsock is designed to be general, but at the same time its featureset is just whatever we found we needed at work.
+Windsock is designed to be general, but right now its featureset is only what we needed at work.

 ## Remote running microbenchmarks

-Moving microbenchmarks to be run on a remote machine by default solves a whole bunch of problems:
+Now back to the second proposed change to the ecosystem, moving microbenchmarks to be run on a remote machine.
+"Remote" by default solves a whole bunch of problems:

 * The server can be configured to run more deterministically than a dev machine.
   * More accurate results
-  * Less fussing around by the developer - Do I need to close my IDE and browser while running benches?
+  * Less fuss by the developer - Am I really going to close my IDE and browser to run benches?
-* Multiple server's can be setup allowing different CPU architectures and OS's to be tested concurrently
+* Multiple servers can be setup so different CPU architectures and OS's can be tested concurrently
 * Benchmarks can be run in CI with accurate walltime measurements.

 ### noise-reduction configuration

-In order to reduce noise in our benchmark results, we need to bring the machine closer to the deterministic ideal it is pretending to be.
+In order to reduce noise, the machine needs to be closer to the deterministic ideal it is pretending to be.
 So we should disable things like:

 * Hyper-threading
 * frequency scaling
 * ASLR (Address Space Layout Randomization)
 * All non-essential background processes and applications
-  * this includes maintenance tasks like automatic OS updates while benches are running
+  * Tasks like automatic OS updates should be paused while benches are running

 While disabling these technically makes the benches less realistic, it's worth it for reducing noise in the results.
+If you want realism, write an integration benchmark!

 However, try convincing a dev they should configure their machine this way!
 Not a chance.
-Therefore, the only way to get devs to run their benches in such conditions is tooling for remote bench running.zs
+Therefore, the only way to get devs to run their benches in such conditions is tooling for remote bench running.

 ### The downside

-There is however one downside to remote running microbenchmarks.
-The maintenance and monetary cost of running a physical server.
+There is however one downside to remote running microbenchmarks: the cost of running a physical server.

-Shared cloud resources are no good since they are too noisy.
+After all, shared cloud resources are noisy.
-So, there are two approaches that can be taken here:
+So, there are two options here:

 * Running an SBC (single board computer) from your home network.
-* Renting a small bare metal server, they cost ~$70AUD a month at places like hetzner.
+* Renting a small bare metal server, they cost ~$70AUD a month at places like Hetzner.

-Using shared cloud instances is no good since they are too noisy.

-To minimize the barrier to entry here we need trivial setup for the most popular SBC, the raspberry pi.
+For a low barrier to entry we need trivial setup for the most popular SBC, the raspberry pi.
 There should be a program that will generate a ready to go raspberry pi OS running the benchmarker and then flash the image to the SD card.
 This image should have all the required OS tweaks to increase determinism.

 This infrastructure would be run on a per project basis.
 Config files pointing at the bench runner server should be checked into the project.
-However individual user key's should be manually handed out to contributors, set in an env var, to avoid abuse of the compute.
+However individual user key's should be manually handed out to contributors to avoid abuse of the compute.

 ### A possible solution: Ussal Bench